DanieleScalco/Jobs/README.md

 # University

-Here there are the projects I did at University
+Here there are the projects I did at University.

-I also studied Java the first year but I don't have any project to upload
+I also studied **Java** the first year and it is the language I prefer and I'm more comfortable with, but I didn't do any university project.